Mathematics (MATH)

 Ohio Transfer 36: Yes

-MATH:345 Technical Data Analysis (2 Credits)
+MATH 345 Technical Data Analysis (2 Units)

-MATH:356 Technical Calculus II (3 Credits)
+MATH 356 Technical Calculus II (3 Units)

 Prerequisite: MATH 255 or equivalent with a grade of C- or better, or placement test.
 Methods and applications of integration, first and second order differential equations and applications, series expansion, Laplace transform, partial derivatives, and double integrals.
 (Formerly 2030:356)

-MATH:360 Advanced Mathematics for Surveyors (2 Credits)
+MATH 360 Advanced Mathematics for Surveyors (2 Units)

 Pre/Corequisite: MATH 255 or MATH 221.
 This course is designed to prepare surveying majors for the math portion of their professional exam.
 Topics include matrices, introduction to series, partial derivatives, least squares adjustments, topics in astronomy, and coordinate systems.
 (Formerly 2030:480)

-MATH:361 Applied Cryptography (3 Credits)
+MATH 361 Applied Cryptography (3 Units)

 Prerequisite: A grade of C or better in MATH 261.
 Symmetric cryptography, modular arithmetic, stream and block ciphers, random numbers, Advanced Encryption Standard, public-key cryptography, key exchange, digital signatures, hash functions, message authentication.
 (Formerly 2030:361)

-MATH:401 History of Mathematics (3 Credits)
+MATH 401 History of Mathematics (3 Units)

-MATH:410 Advanced Linear Algebra (3 Credits)
+MATH 410 Advanced Linear Algebra (3 Units)

 Prerequisite: MATH 312 with a grade of C- or better.
 Study of vector spaces, linear transformation, canonical and quadratic forms, inner product spaces.
 (Formerly 3450:410)

-MATH:411 Abstract Algebra I (3 Credits)
+MATH 411 Abstract Algebra I (3 Units)

-MATH:412 Abstract Algebra II (3 Credits)
+MATH 412 Abstract Algebra II (3 Units)

 Prerequisite: MATH 411 with a grade of C- or better or permission of instructor.
 Study of groups, rings, fields, integral domains, vector spaces, field extensions, Galois theory.
 (Formerly 3450:412)

-MATH:413 Theory of Numbers (3 Credits)
+MATH 413 Theory of Numbers (3 Units)

 Prerequisite: MATH 222 with a grade of C- or better or permission.
 Euclidean algorithm, unique factorization theorem, congruences, primitive roots, indices, quadratic residues, number-theoretic functions, Gaussian integers and continued fractions.
 (Formerly 3450:413)

-MATH:415 Combinatorics & Graph Theory (3 Credits)
+MATH 415 Combinatorics & Graph Theory (3 Units)

 Prerequisite: MATH 222 with a grade of C- or better or permission.
 Introduction to basic ideas and techniques of mathematical counting; properties of structure of systems.
 (Formerly 3450:415)

-MATH:421 Advanced Calculus I (3 Credits)
+MATH 421 Advanced Calculus I (3 Units)

 Sequential.
 Prerequisites: MATH 223 with a grade of C- or better and [MATH 307 or MATH 208 with a grade of C- or better].
 Real number system, sequences, series, set theory, continuity, differentiation, integration, partial derivatives, multiple integration, maxima and minima, convergence and uniform convergence, power series, improper integrals, transformations, line and surface integrals.
 (Formerly 3450:421)

-MATH:422 Advanced Calculus II (3 Credits)
+MATH 422 Advanced Calculus II (3 Units)

 Sequential.
 Prerequisite: MATH 421 with a grade of C- or better or permission of instructor.
 Real number system, sequences, series, set theory, continuity, differentiation, integration, partial derivatives, multiple integration, maxima and minima, convergence and uniform convergence, power series, improper integrals, transformations, line and surface integrals.
 (Formerly 3450:422)

-MATH:425 Complex Variables (3 Credits)
+MATH 425 Complex Variables (3 Units)

 Prerequisite: MATH 223 with a grade of C- or better.
 Complex variables; elementary functions, differentiation and analytic functions; integration and Cauchy's theorem; power series and Laurent series; residue theorem; applications such as conformal mappings, inversion of integral transform.
 (Formerly 3450:425)

-MATH:427 Applied Numerical Methods I (3 Credits)
+MATH 427 Numerical Methods I (3 Units)

-MATH:428 Applied Numerical Methods II (3 Credits)
+MATH 428 Numerical Methods II (3 Units)

 Prerequisite: MATH 428 with a grade of C- or better or equivalent.
 For advanced undergraduate and graduate students.
 The study of finite difference and finite element methods for partial differential equations consistency, stability, convergence and computer implementation.
 (Formerly 3450:430)

-MATH:432 Partial Differential Equations (3 Credits)
+MATH 432 Partial Differential Equations (3 Units)

 Prerequisite: MATH 335 with a grade of C- or better.
 The classical initial value and boundary value problems of mathematical physics developed and solved using Fourier series and integral transforms.
 (Formerly 3450:432)

-MATH:436 Mathematical Models (3 Credits)
+MATH 436 Mathematical Models (3 Units)

 Prerequisite: MATH 335 with a grade of C- or better, and a six-hour sequence in an approved applied area, or permission.
 Formulation and analysis of mathematical models in social and physical sciences.
 Analysis of deterministic and stochastic models.
 Topics may include stochastic processes, linear programming, graph theory, theory of measurement.
 (Formerly 3450:436)

-MATH:438 Advanced Engineering Mathematics (3 Credits)
+MATH 438 Advanced Engineering Mathematics (3 Units)

-MATH:439 Applied Analysis and PDEs (3 Credits)
+MATH 439 Applied Analysis and PDEs (3 Units)

-MATH:441 Concepts in Geometry (4 Credits)
+MATH 441 Concepts in Geometry (4 Units)

-MATH:445 Introduction to Topology (3 Credits)
+MATH 445 Introduction to Topology (3 Units)

 Prerequisite: MATH 307 with a grade of C- or better or permission of instructor.
 Introduction to topological spaces and topologies, mappings, cardinality, homeomorphisms, connected spaces, metric spaces.
 (Formerly 3450:445)